 Health insurance involves purchasing an insurance policy guaranteeing the provider will cover various medical costs for the policyholder and possibly any dependents in exchange for payments.

 These medical costs include preventative care, such as doctor’s visits or tests, in addition to certain medical procedures or treatments.

 Like life or car insurance policies, the insured is expected to pay an outlined premium and to comply with any specific policy terms or conditions in order to take advantage of coverage benefits.
-In reality, it’s a straightforward system of give and take where both parties benefit in some capacity.
+In reality, it’s a straightforward system of giving and taking where both parties benefit in some capacity.

 For instance, policyholders and any dependents receive coverage for sizeable medical costs, and insurance premiums help fund the company’s day-to-day operations or overhead costs.

-Also, the more individuals purchasing health insurance from providers, the more rates and discounts the provider can negotiate with their extensive medical networks.
+Also, the more individuals purchase health insurance from providers, the more rates and discounts the provider can negotiate with their extensive medical networks.